 Caution: Do not use red dye!
 At best it is unnecessary in a red feeder.
 At worst it causes damage to the hummers’ tongues.
 Hummers die if their tongue is damaged.

 Food for the hummingbird can be prepared at home or purchased.

-There are several available commercial hummingbird food products you can purchase.
+There are several available commercial hummingbird feeding products you can purchase.
 Avoid products that have reddish coloring or food coloring as the red dye can affect the hummingbird kidney.

 You can make your homemade hummingbird food, be less expensive and healthier than the commercial nectar.

-Read on to learn more about hummingbird food and we also encourage you to learn how to make a hummingbird feeder as well.
+Read on to learn more about making food for hummingbirds and we also encourage you to learn how to make a hummingbird feeder as well.

 Making The Perfect Hummingbird Food

 - 1 Cup of Pure Cane Coarse White Sugar

 Boil at least four cups of water on a stove top.
 By boiling more than 4 cups will help you adjust to the loss from steam.